 - Employers with a pay bill of over £3 million pay the levy.
 The pay bill size is based on the earnings of employees.
 Therefore, the earnings of workers on casual contracts, such as agency workers or zero hours contracts will not count towards an employer’s pay bill.
 The TUC is concerned that employers may seek to restructure their workforce to avoid levy payments.
 For example, employers may seek to shift employees on permanent contracts into more flexible forms of employment.

 - Public sector unions have expressed concerns that already constrained public sector budgets could decrease further as a result of levy payments.
 For example, it has been estimated that the NHS will have to contribute £190m per year in levy contributions.
 To recoup this, they would have to take on around 42,000 apprentices and the NHS is anticipating not being able to recoup a significant amount of levy funding.

 The levy applies to employers across the UK.
 However, apprenticeships are a devolved policy, which means that authorities in each of the UK nations manage their own apprenticeship programmes, including how funding is spent on apprenticeship training.

 Levy payments via the Digital Apprenticeship service will only be able to be spent on apprenticeship training in England.
 The DAS will support the English apprenticeship system.
 Scotland, Wales and Northern Ireland have their own arrangements for supporting employers to access apprenticeships.

-To calculate how much funds will be available to an employer to spend through the English system, the government plans to use data that it already holds under the PAYE system about the home addresses of employees.
-The government will use this data to work out what proportion of your pay bill is paid to employees living in England and levy funds distributed to the DAS account will be adjusted accordingly.
+To calculate how much funds will be available to an employer to spend through the English system, the government uses data that it already holds under the PAYE system about the home addresses of employees.
+The government uses this data to work out what proportion of the pay bill is paid to employees living in England and levy funds distributed to the DAS account will be adjusted accordingly.